shahAmit123/Tic-Tac-Toe/README.md

-# Tic-tac-toe
+# tic-tac-toe
-A simple web application implemented on JQuery to play tic-tac-toe multiplayer game online
+A simple version of the famous tic-tac-toe game